Chapter 4 · 5 practice questions · In-browser grading · Local storage

 Unanswered

-Use the simplified equation SNR = SL - TL - (NL - DI).
+Use the simplified passive-sonar equation SNR = SL - TL - (NL - DI).
 With SL = 165 dB, TL = 80 dB, NL = 70 dB, and DI = 10 dB, what is SNR in dB?

 Show hint

-Form NL - DI first, then subtract.
+Calculate NL - DI first, then subtract it from the signal level.

 Show reasoning

-165 - 80 - (70 - 10) = 25 dB.
+165 - 80 - (70 - 10) = 25, so SNR is 25 dB.

 Chapter 4 / Practice 4